 Investing in one of the best camping tables can make all the difference to your camping trip.
-While it might seem like an extra you could manage without, don't underestimate the usefulness of having a flat surface to put stuff on when you're pitched up, whether for cooking, eating or socialising.
+While it might seem like a bulky extra you could manage without, don't underestimate the usefulness of having a flat surface to put stuff on when you're pitched up, whether for cooking, eating or socialising.
 As with the best camping chairs, once you've got used to a good camping table there's no way back, adding not only the convenience of a handy mug of tea or cold drink, but also somewhere to put valuables you'd rather not be trodden on.

 The best camping tables are lightweight, fold flat and as slim as possible, but robust enough to not collapse under the weight of a large dinner.
 An easy-clean surface is ideal, as well as being relatively weatherproof, and it's worth considering the height of your chairs and general use you'll need from it before parting with your hard earned cash.
 Some camping tables are slightly higher than others, designed to be a dedicated cooking area, where you can sit a camping stove and prepare food, while others are more coffee-table height and intended as mainly a relaxation aid, where you can balance your camping lantern and play cards.

 We have been busy testing out the best best camping tables available today.
 Read on for our top picks for a range of party sizes and budgets.

 - Streamline your packing with one of the best camping cookware sets

 - Stay cosy with one of the best sleeping bags for camping